Skip to main content

 • What developmental and emotional factors are at play in the family unit

-To provide support for these decisions, family law attorneys often team up with expert psychiatrists, forensic psychologists, and counselors.
+To support these decisions, family law attorneys often collaborate with expert psychiatrists, forensic psychologists, and counselors.
 The courts may appoint other experts.
-Court staffers are not experts in many issues relating to children, personal parental problems, and psychiatric issues.
+Court staffers are not experts in many issues relating to children, parental problems, and psychiatric issues.
 By using experts, a family lawyer can work to show that your child custody and visitation objectives are in keeping with your child’s best interests.

-Besides indefinite custody arrangements, family law attorneys also help parents establish workable out-of-state child relocation and temporary child custody disputes.
+In addition to indefinite custody arrangements, family law attorneys help parents navigate workable out-of-state child-relocation and temporary child-custody disputes.
 Moreover, a family lawyer can represent grandparents who are seeking guardianship rights or visitation.

 Contact a Family Law Attorney Today

-Family law attorneys aim to meet the highest industry standards of legal knowledge, experience, and the ability to communicate with clients.
+Family law attorneys aim to meet the highest industry standards for legal knowledge, experience, and client communication.
 For experienced help navigating the legal ins and outs of child custody, visitation agreements, and parenting time issues, contact a family law office.
 Don’t risk your child custody and visitation rights.
 Seek experienced, caring, and aggressive legal help.
 Schedule a consultation with a knowledgeable family law attorney today.
 Contact us today to speak with our lawyers.
 Call 312-782-2400 or send an email.